The Best (and Worst) Times to Visit Japan

 Too hot for you?
 Probably.

-I recommend to wannabe Japan visitors online that avoiding Japanese summer outright is the best.
+I recommend to Japan visitors that avoiding the Japanese summer outright is the best.
 For most Westerners, used to cool, temperate-zone weather, this period of the year is when you'll feel like you are melting.
 It doesn't even cool down much in the evenings!

 [A hot, very wet evening at a small alleyway in Kyoto, lined with restaurants and bars]